fuzhanrahmanian/MISCHBARES/README.rst

 Cite this work
 --------------

-If you use this software in your research, please cite the following paper:
+If you use this software in your research, please cite the following paper: `preprint <https://chemrxiv.org/engage/chemrxiv/article-details/6591d97fe9ebbb4db9250f91>`_

 For more detailed information, please visit the `documentation page <https://fuzhanrahmanian.github.io/MISCHBARES>`_